solunian/two-colors/README.md

 A game collection that uses only two main colors.
 Designed to help people correct "lazy eye" (amblyopia) by using those red-blue tinted glasses (like for 3D movies).

-Disclaimer: This is a not a legitimate medical treatment.
-Don't sue me, please.
-But seriously, are you actually using this?

 ## Games Completed

 - [x] tetra